-Although we live in a neighboring province with its own beautiful forests and mountains, the Bergamasc Alps is beginning to feel like a home away from home with each successive visit.
-Individual communities stage a number of local events so it was a special morning in Plassa (fraction of Oltre il Colle) this past Saturday when we were present for the inauguration of the Cattedrale Vegetale, a “green” cathedral that was created as an expression of land art.
+It was a special morning in Plassa (fraction of Oltre il Colle) this past Saturday when we were present for the inauguration of the Cattedrale Vegetale, a “green” cathedral constructed as an expression of land art.

 Event organizers had a wealth of info on footpaths within the surrounding area so I see this as just the beginning for a push toward ecotourism.
 This (maniola jurtina – Meadow Brown) played a small but important role in a ‘Today I fly’ butterfly release.
 It’s one of the species found in the Sentiero delle Farfalle or Trail of the Butterflies.

 Link: La Cattedrale Vegetale – Parco delle Orobie (italian)